artstorm/symmxmirror/ReadMe.txt

 History
 =======
+28 Jun 2008:
+  - Changed the internal name of SymmXMirror to include the prefix JS_.
 17 Feb 2008:
   - Release of version 1.0.

 Disclaimer / Legal Stuff
 ========================
-Symm X Mirror is freeware.
+SymmXMirror is freeware.
 Please do not distribute or re-post this tool without the author's permission.

-Symm X Mirror is provided "as is" without warranty of any kind, either express or implied, no liability for consequential damages.
+SymmXMirror is provided "as is" without warranty of any kind, either express or implied, no liability for consequential damages.